melobio/PrimeGen/README.md

 #### 4.Conversation flow example

 Profile picture:
-Pink: controller
-Blue: The Search Agent
-White: The Primer Agent
+Pink: controller; Blue: The Search Agent; White: The Primer Agent;
 The user is on the right.

 4.1 The dialog example for protein mutation analysis.